 But response times can affect your precision if you’re into more intense and competitive multiplayer games.
 A mere millisecond might not make a noticeable difference on a regular basis, but it can determine the difference between a win and a loss.
 A response time of 5 milliseconds or less should be fine for most gamers, but if you’re an esports contender, 1 millisecond or less is ideal.
 Some monitors offer response times that register at less than half a millisecond.

 Along with response time and refresh rate, input lag rounds out the trifecta or performance based specs on a game display.
-An input in this case refers to whatever you’re using to interact with the game and could be anything from a Guitar Hero peripheral to an Xbox controller to a mouse and keyboard.
+Input, in this case, refers to whatever you’re using to interact with the game and could be anything from a Guitar Hero peripheral to an Xbox controller to a mouse and keyboard.
 Input lag simply refers to the time it takes a screen to register the input.

 This is another case where only the most diligent gamers are really going to notice a serious difference between input lag.
 Just like with response time, input lag is measured in a matter of milliseconds.
 In terms of overall measurements, input lag probably isn’t something you need to pay too much attention to.